Core Innovation: Adaptive Sparsity in SE(3) Networks

 Loss Function:

-The model learns the residual $\Delta H$ rather than the full matrix:
+The model learns the residual $\Delta H$:

-where $H_{init}$ is a cheap initial guess computed via PySCF.
+where $H_{\text{init}}$ is a computationally inexpensive initial guess computed via PySCF.

 Hyperparameters: